suzeeparker/FRApps_dev3-suzee/docs/BasicTraining.md

 ```
 Save this page, if you have NOT checked the "Auto Save" option in the File menu.

-From VSCode, right click on the file "index,html" and click on "Open In Live Server"
+From VSCode, right click on the file "index.<u>html</u>" and click on "Open In Live Server"
 - (This option will not be available if you had not added the "Live Server" extension)

 You will see in your browser the following:s